cliffjones/cliffjones.github.io/content/writing.md

 ## ![>cover of Sacred Geometry](covers/sacred-geometry) Sacred Geometry

 A student visits the home of a renowned professor who has made an offer to tutor the boy in mathematics.
-Over an unusual cup of tea, the two begin discussing geometry as planned, but conversation soon turns to the fourth dimension and evolves into a sort of guided meditation.
-An out-of-body experience gives the boy a terrifying new view of the world.
-After what he sees, there may be no going back to his old life.
+Over an unusual cup of tea, the two begin discussing geometry as planned, but things escalate quickly.

 Read [+“Sacred Geometry”](https://www.wattpad.com/story/52489413-sacred-geometry) for free on Wattpad!